All Practice Exams

 NY DOS

 For 2026, New York requires a 40-question proctored walk-in exam with a 70% passing score (28/40 correct).
-The $15 exam fee plus $60 application fee total $75.
-Exam results are pass/fail and valid for 2 years.
-The 4-year commission term requires a surety bond filing with the county clerk.
-NY attorneys and court clerks are exempt from the exam.
-Exams are available in Spanish, Haitian-Creole, Italian, Korean, Russian, and Chinese.
+The $15 exam fee plus $60 application fee total $75, exam results are pass/fail and valid for 2 years, and the commission term is 4 years.
+New York does not require a notary surety bond, but all notaries must keep a journal of notarial acts for 10 years under the current recordkeeping rule.
+NY attorneys and qualifying court clerks are exempt from the exam.

 Sample NY Notary Practice Questions